 A second purpose of the pre-operative visit is to prepare you for surgery.
 You’ll begin learning some of the exercises you will use during your recovery.
 Your therapist can help you anticipate any special needs or problems you might have at home, once you’re released from the hospital.

 On the day of your surgery, you will probably be admitted to the hospital early in the morning.
-You shouldn't eat or drink anything after midnight the night before.
-Come prepared to stay in the hospital for several nights.
-The length of time you will spend in the hospital depends a lot on you.
+You shouldn’t eat or drink anything after midnight the night before.
+Come prepared to stay in the hospital for one night.

 What happens during shoulder replacement surgery?

 Before we describe the procedure, let’s look first at the reverse artificial shoulder itself.